lastweek/lastweek.github.io/docs/notes/cgroup-swap.md

 # swap with cgroup

 Notes on how cgroup mm triggers swap on a user-defined `limit_in_bytes`.
+This notes assume you have adequate knowledge on overall linux mm code.

 There are several cgroup callbacks at `mm/memory.c`.
 Those functions are called to check if cgroup can honor this page allocation.